JonathanShitrit/OpenedClass/README.md

-# OpenedClass
+# OpenedClas
 A Python app deployed on Heroku that uses Selenium to notify you, via text message, when CUNY classes you want have an available seat.
-Test.py utilizes SMTPLIB module to send an email which is converted to sms on TMobile's sms gateway.
+Sms.py utilizes gmail email server and their SMTPLIB module to send an email which is converted to sms on TMobile's sms gateway.

 ## Setup